 Shivers ran down her spine and her chest tightened.
-Silence opened up around her like a mouth and in the void, a pattern of clicks rapped against the linoleum, followed by a dragging scrape.
+Silence opened up around her like a mouth and in the void, a pattern of clicks rapped against the kitchen floor, followed by a dragging scrape.

 More clicks and another heavy scrape, this one louder.
 Closer.

-There was a rustle of feathers, and a hot gust of air swept from the kitchen, hitting Cody square in the face.
-She jerked back, raising up a forearm to protect herself from the heat.
-The lamp went out with a sharp pop.
-Another gust came from the kitchen, this one hotter and more powerful, as if something huge and hunched just behind the wall was breathing on her.
+There was a rustle of feathers, and a prickling stir in the air swept from the kitchen, as if something huge and hunched just behind the wall was breathing on her.

-Terrified, Cody stumbled back a step, her leg slammed into the edge of the coffee table, and she tripped and fell backward.
-She hit the ground and a burst of pain exploded across the back of her head at contact, followed immediately by a flash of white light.
+Terrified, Cody stumbled back a step, her calf slammed into the corner edge of the coffee table, and she tripped and fell backward.
+She hit the ground as a burst of pain exploded across the back of her head at contact, followed immediately by a flash of white light.

 Darkness swallowed her.